 Get the recipe: Chocolate and almond parcel cake (opens in new tab)

 Top tips for decorating a Christmas cake

-The last thing you want when decorating your Christmas cakes is for your fantastic icing sculpture of Rudolph to go skiing off the edge.
-If your decorations are made of fondant icing, an easy way to help them stick to your fondant-based cake is to dust them with a little water.
-This will activate the sugars in the icing and help it to stay stuck.
-You could also use a bit of frosting or buttercream to 'cement' them in place, just be careful not to use too much or it might escape and be visible underneath.
+- Help fondant icing decorations stick to your fondant-based cake by dusting them with a little water.
+This will activate the sugars in the icing and help them to stay stuck.
+Or use a spot of frosting or buttercream to 'cement' them in place – be careful not to use too much or it might escape and be visible underneath.

 Lara Kilner is a writer and editor with two decades of experience in national newspapers, magazines, and websites.
 She writes about food, lifestyle, travel, health and wellness, and entertainment, and regularly interviews celebrities and people with interesting life stories and experiences.
 Her foodie content has included interviews with Jamie Oliver, Rick Stein, Queer Eye’s food expert Antoni Porowski, the Hairy Bikers, Hugh Fearnley Whittingstall, Raymond Blanc, Andi Oliver, Paul Hollywood, Prue Leith, and Nadiya Hussain.

 Love is Blind season 4 filming location: Where was the Netflix dating show filmed?

 Find out where Love is Blind season 4 was filmed, as a new batch of singles take on Netflix's popular dating show.

 The documentary maker will puzzle fans with her baby bump in Stacey Dooley: Ready For War?